 Canada Day Parade and Official Ceremony

-Interestingly, the parade at Granville Island is the main one for Canada Day within the City of Vancouver.
+Interestingly, the parade at Granville Island is usually the main one for Canada Day within the City of Vancouver.
 There used to be a huge parade in downtown Vancouver, but it had its final year in 2017.
 There are other parades still though in other communities within the Lower Mainland.

 On Canada Day there are usually special activities for visitors of all ages to enjoy.
 Each activity is typically only available at certain hours, so it’s a good idea to plan your day in advance (unless you plan to hang out there all day).